Do you want powerful encounters with God daily and every moment of your life? If so, then you need the mighty baptism in the Holy Spirit.

 Today, my question for you is, have you received the baptism in the Holy Spirit and fire?
 Have you had a radical, life-changing encounter with the Holy Spirit?
 And if not, do you want one?

-If so, read my post from earlier this week about What Is the Baptism in the Holy Spirit (and How To Receive It).
+If so, read my post here about What Is the Baptism in the Holy Spirit (and How To Receive It).
 Jesus wants to baptize you in His Spirit and fire right now, today; and He will if you ask Him!

 Do you feel the Holy Spirit stirring in your heart as you read my story?
 Do you want this experience of Holy Spirit baptism?
 If so, please leave a comment below.
 I’d love to hear from you!